ElementsProject/lightning/README.md

 There are 4 supported installation options:

  - Installation from the [Ubuntu PPA][ppa].
- - Installation of a pre-compiled binary from the [release page][releases] on Github.
+ - Installation of a pre-compiled binary from the [release page][releases] on GitHub.
  - Using one of the [provided docker images][dockerhub] on the Docker Hub.
  - Compiling the source code yourself as described in the [installation documentation](doc/INSTALL.md).